Everything You Need to Know About Holiday Season in the Netherlands

 « Previous: The Magic of Fall Colours | Next: Amsterdam in January: What to Do »

 The season of joy, celebration and going crazy with family is upon us.
-I am a bit late for this party, but I gathered for you all the links you need to properly enjoy the month of December in the Netherlands.
+To help you make the most of this exciting time, I’ve put together a guide with all the links you need to properly enjoy the sparkly season.
 Christmas fairs, traditions, gifts and more, all in this list of things to do in the Netherlands in December.

 Practical info: